SimpleDeviceModel/sdm/src/sdk/examples/uartdemo/readme.txt

 Sync offset: the number of samples before the trigger event that will be displayed.
 Must not be greater than 254.

-Packet size: the number of samples in the packet.
-Affects all sync modes.

 OTHER FEATURES

 Pins 2-13 can be controlled from the register map.
 Each pin can be set